 The longer the eye relief, the more comfortable it will be.
 Whether you wear glasses or not, it is best to get a pair of binoculars with at least 17 mm of eye relief.

-If you thought that they just put lenses with different sizes and thickness, then you’re wrong.
-There’s so much more to the lenses of binoculars, that is because each of them affects the final image in different ways.
+If you thought that they just put lenses of different sizes and thickness, then you’re wrong.
+There’s so much more to the lenses of binoculars.
+That is because each of them affects the final image in different ways.
 It will be a bonus if your binocular lenses are fog proof and waterproof; so don't fail to check it for these features.

 For a visual representation, you can check out this youtube video:

 BK7 glass is a highly affordable material.
 So if you’ll be buying binoculars with these lenses, you can already assume that they’ll fit your budget.

 When people hear this name, they often think of low-end barely usable models.
 That is because BK7 glass has a pretty bad reputation.
 Oftentimes it produces low-quality images and is difficult to focus on subjects.